 There are three museums on campus with three unique purposes.
 My kids love the University of Iowa Natural History Museum.
 Three floors of exhibits wind through MacBride Hall (home to one of the largest lecture halls on campus) featuring the scientific evolution of Iowa, many species of animal specimens and more.
-The University of Iowa Stanley Museum of Art is expected to reopen in their new building in 2022, but currently has exhibits in place at other museum locations.
+Check out the all new University of Iowa Stanley Museum of Art in its beautiful new home.
 The Old Capitol Museum pays tribute to Iowa’s 18 year stay as the capitol of Iowa, the buildings seven years as the home of the entire University, and Humanities displays.
 Admission is free at all three museums.

 If you’re visiting for an athletic event, you will absolutely get the feel of what it means to be a Hawkeye.
 If you’re a fan, but not visiting for an event, check out the UI Bookstore in the basement of the Iowa Memorial Union.
 The River Terrace and Amphitheatre are open to the public for casual dining and relaxing along the Iowa River.
 Next to the IMU is Hubbard Park which often has activities, a food truck, or just provides a nice spot to relax.
 This video gives a fun outlook on a few of the spots I’ve mentioned and more.